 Niseko is the Powder Capital of the World

 What Niseko lacks in size it makes up for in the powder.
 Think of it as “Deep Not Steep.”
 It’s true that Niseko is not world renowned for its crazy terrain or scale, but it is internationally known for the epic snow dumps it receives from December to April.

-Because of its northern location, Niseko is slammed with weather fronts that come over from the Siberia.
+Because of its northern location, Niseko is slammed with weather fronts that come over from Siberia.
 The result is ridiculous amounts of fluffy goodness almost every day.
 This isn’t just regular powder either, it’s JAPOW!
 Or in other words very light dry fluffy snow that is perfect for riding.

 Seriously, the quality of this snow is unlike any we’ve ever seen before.
-It’s hard to make is a snowball sometimes because it just doesn’t stick.
+It’s hard to make a snowball sometimes because it just doesn’t stick.